Aksh-Ay007/Microservice-E-commerce-/README.md

 - Next.js team for the amazing framework
 - All the open-source contributors

-## 📞 Support

-For support, email your-email@example.com or open an issue in this repository.

----

 Made with ❤️ using TypeScript, Node.js, and Next.js